 As E Consultancy cleverly points out, if all your keywords are long-tail and only generate a tiny number of impressions per keyword per month, it is going to take a very long time to gather enough data to make an informed decision, even if the CTR was as high as 10% when an impression was generated.

 Does this mean advertisers should not use long-tail terms in PPC?

 Relax, it's not all doom and gloom and there is no reason to abandon long-tail keywords altogether in PPC.
 You just need to be aware of the false myths and proceed with caution.
 There are situations where long-tail keywords are a good idea for your PPC campaign.

 The most important lesson is to stop ignoring your own data.

-If your short tail keywords are very costly you may want to trial introducing some long tail keywords.
-There are lots of ways to find relevant long tail keywords with some search volume.
-Once you have added your long tail keywords watch your data closely.
+If your short tail keywords are very costly you may want to try introducing some long-tail keywords.
+There are lots of ways to find relevant long-tail keywords with some search volume.
+Once you have added your long-tail keywords watch your data closely.

 Head to the search terms section of AdWords to see which keywords users actually wrote to generate your ad.
 You may find that your intuition was close yet not right on the money.
-Your new long tail terms were enough to point in the right direction.
-If people are now searching slightly different long tail terms, add these to your campaign.
+Your new long-tail terms were enough to point in the right direction.
+If people are now searching for slightly different long-tail terms, add these to your campaign.
 If some of them are producing especially good conversions then bid higher on these terms.

 To access your search terms report, simply click the keyword tab in your AdWords dashboard.